apetbrz/budget-app-project/notes.md

 Researching into Rust server ecosystems has led me to countless libraries or packages or whatever else, to handle most of the hard work for me.
 Unfortunately for those, I wanted to really get down to the nitty gritty processing of HTTP requests/responses.
 I'm gonna be using bare-minimum dependencies, only the ones that speed up menial tasks (like actually parsing from strings to objects (for HTTP requests/responses, json, etc.)) or do things I can't do manually (like encryption).

+### 9/17/24:

+Last week I bought the hardware for the project, and spent the weekend getting it set up through Cloudflare.
+It worked well!
+I got a domain name, linked it all up, and now anyone can connect to a server running on my Raspberry Pi through a URL (currently `budget.nos-web.dev`)!
+I've also got simple enough HTTP server code written in Rust, I can successfully take in requests and create responses.
+I still need to handle things like file access and connecting to a database, but that's what I'm planning on getting to further this week.
+Going forward, I'm planning on writing many helper functions to make development much easier, for setting up things like routes and middleware.
+I'm enjoying writing all this from scratch, instead of just using some pre-made package for server code.